Saunved/web-dev-workshop/README.md

 We have added a route, now it's time to make changes in controller tweet.js.
 Controller accepts the request and stores data and generates a response for Frontend.

+## Checkpoint 8: Creating the home feed on the UI

+### Task 1: Fetch tweets from the backend
+We need to make a request to the backend to get tweets.
+We have to make sure that we send cookies to the backend in our request.
+Without our cookie, the backend will not know who is requesting for this information and can reject our request.

+### Task 2: Add the tweet data to the page!
+After Task 1, we can insert the tweet data into our state.
+This will allow for tweets to show up.

+### Task 3: Pass tweets to the TweetFeed component
+Just like we can pass arguments to functions, we can pass props to components.
+Pass the tweets that we set in the state into this component as a prop.

+## Checkpoint 9: Fetch the followers data on the server-side

+### Task 1: Call the correct URL
+The URL that we call is going to be at the route `/followers/:handle`.
+The user's handle is available in the `params` object that `getServerSideProps` is called with.
+And finally, the base URL is available as a constant in `BASE_URL`.
+Can you call the correct URL?

+### Task 2: Send the followers data in props
+We can pass this data as props to the component.
+Can you assign the followers data to the `users` key?
+It is available in `data.followers`.

+### Task 3: What happens if we don't get the user data?
+It's possible that the backend doesn't give us any followers data and crashes (for some reason).
+How would we handle this?
+Remember, we have handled the case where zero users are present.

+### Task 4: Consume the `<UserList>` component
+Can you use the `UserList` component to render the followers data now?
+The followers are available to us in the `users` prop.

 ## Checkpoint 10: Adding feature to like/un-like a tweet

 ### Backend